-In cooler parts of the UK, grapes (above left) and nectarines (right) ripen more reliably under glass; both can be trained on wires
+In cooler parts of the UK, grapes (above left) and nectarines (right) ripen more reliably under glass; both can be trained on wires expect of a Mediterranean species and grow best in well-watered soil.

-Vines are useful for shading large greenhouses because the leaves emerge when shade is most needed, but fall when light is at a premium in the autumn.
+• Vines are useful for shading large greenhouses because the leaves emerge when shade is most needed, but fall when light is at a premium in the autumn.
 Good ventilation is essential, since vines are prone to mildew disease and need dry, fresh air to flow between their branches to prevent this.
 They are also much thirstier than you would